 But one day, the unthinkable happens.
 While you’re on a trip to Europe to visit some foreign dignitaries, your political party is completely wiped out.
 You’re told that if you return to America, you’ll be put to death on the spot.
 Your house and bank accounts have been seized, and your friends have either been killed or have turned against you.
 You’re now forced to move from country to country, a political refugee living on welfare.

 Think this could never happen to you?
 So did Dante.

 Inferno is a story for people at the end of their rope, or people who can at least imagine what it would be like to find themselves there.
-Hollywood movies tend to preach instant redemption, mostly because they view success in terms of money.
-But Dante shows that real spiritual loss is a very different animal.
 You don’t have to be rich or famous to lose everything.
-You can imagine some variation of Dante’s scenario playing out at school or in your family.
 And once you’ve lost your dignity and your ethical compass, you can’t get them back again without experiencing some pretty harrowing things.
-Maybe not ones involving serpent-demons or cannibalized clergymen, but harrowing nonetheless.
+(Just maybe not necessarily ones involving serpent-demons or cannibalized clergymen.)

 Basically, in order to get back on track, Dante has to understand and, to some degree, participate in some of the worst atrocities every committed by humans.
 To find God, he has to start by crawling through Satan’s intestines.